 What is a smart meter?

+So, the big question first - what is a smart meter?
 ‘Smart meters are the new generation of gas and electricity meters,’ explains Flurr Lawton from Smart Energy GB.
 They are being installed in homes across Great Britain at no extra cost, to replace the traditional meters, including prepay meters, that most of us currently have ticking away under the stairs, or outside our homes.’

-‘Smart meters record your energy use in the same way as a traditional meter, adds Flurr, ‘but they also transmit the readings to your energy supplier, allowing them to prepare an accurate bill.’
+‘Smart meters record your energy use in the same way as a traditional meter,' adds Flurr.
+'But they also transmit the readings to your energy supplier, allowing them to prepare an accurate bill.’

 What do smart meters actually do?